zchee/golang-wiki/vgo.md

 The **reference implementation**: [https://go.googlesource.com/vgo/](https://go.googlesource.com/vgo/) and mirrored on Github here: [https://github.com/golang/vgo](https://github.com/golang/vgo).

-The **[Go issue tracker](https://golang.org/issues)** is used to track bugs/feature requests for vgo.
-The issue titles need to start with `x/vgo` so that they can be automatically categorized.
-You can read the [existing issues here](https://golang.org/issues?q=is%3Aopen+is%3Aissue+milestone%3Avgo).
+The **[Go issue tracker](https://golang.org/issues)** is used to track bugs/feature requests.
+Issues should have the label `modules` and titles starting with `cmd/go` so that they can be automatically categorized.
+You can read the [existing issues here](https://golang.org/issues?q=is%3Aopen+is%3Aissue+label:modules).

+**Note**: The reference implementation was named `vgo`, but support for modules is being integrated into the `go` command itself.
+The feature within the `go` command is called “versioned Go modules” (or “[[modules]]” for short), not “vgo”.

 ***

 ### Current state

-Currently, vgo is in active development.
-It has some rough edges, changes will happen at a rapid pace.
-You are encouraged to try vgo and give your feedback, share your experience with it, and contribute to it.
+Currently, module support is in active development in the main `go` repository, with changes mirrored back to the `vgo` repository.
+Module support still has some rough edges.
+You are encouraged to [[try it|Modules]] and give your feedback, share your experience with it, and contribute to it.

 For any production workloads, use [dep](https://github.com/golang/dep), or migrate to it if you have not done so already.

-The vgo proposal has been accepted and will be merged in the Go tree and replace dep at a later date.
+The proposal has been accepted and will be merged in the Go tree and replace dep at a later date.

-You will be able to experiment with the vgo workflow from Go 1.11 as it will be included as an experiment in this release.
+You will be able to experiment with the module workflow from Go 1.11 as it will be included as an experiment in this release.

 ***

 ### Comment Threads

-These are threads that have been created from the initial reference manifest for vgo:
+These are threads that have been created from the initial reference manifest:

 - **golang-nuts ML:** [Go += Package Versioning](https://groups.google.com/forum/#!topic/golang-nuts/jFPz5yZCPcQ)